Key details

 Recognition

-- Ad-hoc reviewer for journals within developmental psychology and neuroscience, including BMJ Open, Brain and Behaviour, Child Development, Cognitive Development, Developmental Cognitive Neuroscience, Developmental Psychobiology, Developmental Psychology, Developmental Science, Frontiers in Psychology and Neuroimage.
+Laura acts as an ad-hoc reviewer for numerous journals within developmental psychology and neuroscience, most notably Child Development, Developmental Cognitive Neuroscience, Developmental Psychobiology, Developmental Psychology, Developmental Science and NeuroImage.

 Research / Scholarly interests

-Laura’s main research interest lies in understanding how the early environment shapes the developing brain.
-She is particularly interested in how early adversity, as is frequently experienced by children in low- and middle-income countries, affects their developmental outcomes.
+Laura’s main research interest lies in understanding how the early environment shapes the developing brain throughout infancy and early childhood.
+She is particularly interested in how early adversity, as is frequently experienced by children in low-and middle-income countries, affects their developmental outcomes.
+She further is interested in how early adversity affects cognition and psychosocial adjustment across the lifespan, as well as in the intergenerational transmission of adversity.
+Laura holds expertise in infant-friendly neuroimaging methods, with a focus on electroencephalography (EEG) and functional near infrared spectroscopy (fNIRS).
+Her doctoral research encompassed the first ever EEG studies in young infants in sub-Saharan Africa.

 Recent publications